 Drawing their inspiration from the ceiling and its intricate metallic structure, the designers imagined a coherent space in the same chromatic tonalities.
-The seating areas are created using partitions of geometric design that divide the space in sections, but do not block the view.
-The combination of curves and straight lines in the design of these seating areas brings visual variation into the mix.
+The seating areas are created using partitions of geometric design that divide the space into sections, but do not block the view.
+The combination of curves and straight lines brings visual variation into the mix.

 The rails preserve the industrial character of the space and offer an excellent opportunity for a uniquely patterned floor.
 Seen from a certain angle, the orderly placement of tables and chairs along these rails create the impression of a long line of wagon seats.
 While remaining in the same chromatic register and opting for modern, sober lines, the upholstered chairs and benches add texture to a space dominated by steel structures.

 As a restaurant with industrial design, Meat West combines a limited color register and geometric lines, yet offers its patrons the opportunity of an intimate dining experience in a highly original space.

 Learn about emerging trends of 2015 in commercial interior design HERE.

 If you are thinking to open up a new business or in a process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.

 Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.